 You don’t need a professional to enjoy the health effects of a massage at home.
-Consider the use of an affordable foam roller to use each night before bed.
+Consider the use of an affordable foam roller each night before bed.
 Not only will you benefit from the added relaxation, but long-term studies also show that a consistent massage program can decrease both your diastolic and systolic blood pressure.

 Other helpful tips

 - Create a regular sleep routine and stick to it.

 - Spend time outside in natural light.